tbotnz/netpalm/README.md

 http://$(yourdockerhost):9000
 ```

-## Scaling out
+## scaling
-netpalm containers can be scaled out as required, define how many containers are required of each type
+netpalm containers can be scaled out/in as required, define how many containers are required of each type
 ```
 docker-compose scale netpalm-controller=1 netpalm-worker-pinned=2 netpalm-worker-fifo=3
 ```

-#### Configuring netpalm
+#### configuring netpalm

 edit the config.json file too set params as required
 ```